St. William Parish (Philadelphia): The 1920s & 30s - the beginnings of the parish

-In the early part of the 20th century, the area currently comprising Saint William Parish in the Archdiocese of Philadelphia, was mostly farm lands and made up of the then small communities of Lawndale and the Northern part of Crescentville, and was part of Presentation BVM Parish in nearby Cheltenham, Pennsylvania which was under the leadership of Rev. William A Motley.
-When the Diocese began planning for a new parish in the developing part of Lower Northeast Philadelphia, Archbishop Dennis Dougherty asked Rev. Motley if he wished to remain at Presentation or would he like to lead a new parish?...his answer was clear and on January 20, 1920, St. William Parish was officially founded under Motley's leadership named in honor of the Italian Hermit; William of Vercelli.
+In the early part of the 20th century, the area currently comprising Saint William Parish in the Archdiocese of Philadelphia, was mostly farm lands and made up of the then small communities of Lawndale and the Northern part of Crescentville, and was part of presentation BVM Parish in nearby Cheltenham, Pennsylvania.
+When the Diocese planned for a new parish in the developing part of Lower Northeast Philadelphia, Archbishop Dennis Dougherty asked Rev. William A. Motley to lead it.
+On January 20, 1920, St. William Parish was officially founded in honor of the Italian hermit William of Vercelli.

-Immediately, a worship location was secured at the Germania Maennerchor Hall (**) at 514 Devereaux Ave with the first mass being held on Jan 23.
+Immediately, a worship location was secured at the Germania Maennerchor Hall at 514 Devereaux Ave with the first mass being held on Jan 23.
 The new Parish comprising 70 families, spread out within the boundaries of; Cottman Ave to the North, Tookany Creek to the West and Roosevelt Boulevard to the South and East.
-A Rectory was established at a home at 415 Levick Street (still standing) that included a small chapel.
+A Rectory was established at a home at 415 Levick Street that included a small chapel.
 In 1922, a move to 909 Levick street would be prompted by need for additional space.

-(**) Some 60 years later, this same building was bought by the Parish and converted into the parish day care center.
-It was sold in 1999 and is now St. Mary's Orthodox Church.